- The “connects to Wi-Fi but has no Internet connection” issue could be due to wrong MacBook system settings or the router glitches.

 - Select Delete the home folder → hit Delete User.

-Now, restart Wi-Fi and check if you can access the internet.
+Now, restart the Wi-Fi and check if you can access the internet.
 Repeat it after deleting each user profile.
 If this doesn’t help, proceed to the next step.

 10. Create a new network location